AlexandreDecan/sismic/docs/format.rst

 notation (the alternative of using something like SCXML was discarded because its notation is too verbose and not really "human-readable".)

-This section explains how the elements that compose a valid statechart in Sismic can be defined using YAML.
+.. seealso:: This section explains how the elements that compose a valid statechart in Sismic can be defined using YAML.
     If you are not familiar with YAML, have a look at `YAML official documentation <http://yaml.org/spec/1.1/>`__.

 Statechart
 **********